programminghistorian/ph-submissions/lessons/getting-started-with-mysql-using-r.md

 3. Perform the SELECT statement.
 You should see an additional row of data.

 ### SQL Errors:
+Let's create a simple error in SQL to see what happens.

 In R change
 ```
 entryTitle <- "THE LOST LUSITANIA."